Welcome, Guest. Please login or register.

 Is there an easy way to identify spammy sites?
 I tend to be suspicious of everyone-due to my age I guess!

-Is it equally important to build links that attract people or search engines?
+Is it equally important to build links that attract people or replacement engines?
 Should you do one before the other?

 In the article it talks about finding sites that are relevant to your business but not directly competitive?
 So would I be looking for sites that sell jewellery supplies or teach jewellery techniques as opposed to sites that sell jewellery.
 Or could I look at sites that sell different types of jewellery from mine?